-The Chronic Urticaria Registry (CURE) is an patient registry for chronic urticaria and urticarial vasculitis that collects quality, real-world data, providing us with further understanding of chronic urticaria, urticarial vasculitis and its treatment.
-CURE is a project, managed by GA2LEN UCARE and urticaria network (UNEV) and endorsed by the urticaria taskforces of the European Academy of Allergy and Clinical Immunology (EAACI) and the Global Asthma and Allergy Excellence Network (GA2LEN) as well as the World Allergy Organization (WAO) and the European Academy of Dermatology and Venereology (EADV).
+The Chronic Urticaria Registry (CURE) is a registry for chronic urticaria and urticarial vasculitis that collects quality, real-world data, providing us with further understanding of chronic urticaria, urticarial vasculitis and its treatment.
+CURE is a project, managed by urticaria network (UNEV).